sanskrit/learnsanskrit.org/content/guide/core/sentences.md

 {h Review}

-Our {topic Sentences} topic will teach you much more about Sanskrit sentences and how they work.
+Our {topic Sentences} topic contains more about Sanskrit sentences and how they work.
 But for now, let's change focus and learn more about the different kinds of Sanskrit words.
 In the next three lessons, we will learn about the three main word types that Sanskrit uses.

 {ol
     {li What order does Sanskrit tend to use for its subjects, verbs, and